pleasefixomg/AM2R-ATM/README.md

 ---
 -Download the mod from this git.
 -Extract it into a named folder within the "mods" folder of the launcher.
--Open the launcher, choose my mod from the dropdown, click install.
+-Open the launcher, choose the mod from the dropdown list, click install.
 -Play.

 If you already had the mod, simply extract and replace all files in the folder and the change will be picked up on next launcher start-up.
+The version number will update if successful.

 ***THE AM2R LAUNCHER IS REQUIRED TO FULLY UTILIZE THIS MOD:*** https://github.com/AM2R-Community-Developers/AM2RLauncher